 Following 118 previews, “Morey” is set to open at the Goldman Theatre on Tuesday, September 9.
 The story of comedian Morey Amsterdam features Steve Lipson (from the sitcom Grooming the Poodles) in the title role.
 Acrobatic virtuoso Lani Frits plays his mother, Jennie.

 The songwriting team of Sid Palmer and Al Rice hasn’t been so lucky.
 Don’t Blame the Gypsy ran for three performances in 2013.
-Six years later, Theodore! – based on Leave it to Beaver – closed after just two when Willie Pitts, who played Eddie Haskell, got the lead in the sit-com, He’s Who’s Dad? .
+Six years later, Theodore! – based on Leave it to Beaver – closed after just two when Willie Pitts, who played Eddie Haskell, got the lead in the sit-com, Who’s His Father? .
 (Pitts’ Good Morning, Mrs. Cleaver, My That Broach Looks Great on You was given to Hal Sims, who played Lumpy Rutherford, which didn’t help)

 Most involved with Morey are wildly enthused about the project – particularly citing the act two eleven o’clock number: That’s Why They Call it a Cello!